Streaming analytics with Apama EPL

 Migrating from CEL when also using custom rules

 Migrating from custom rules written in CEL to Apama EPL requires rewriting and retesting the custom rules.
+If any of the CEL generated from smart rules has been modified, you will need to convert that to an Apama EPL app as well, and delete the smart rule when migrating.
 As with any scripting or programming, you should thoroughly test significant changes before deploying into a production environment.
-Thus, the recommended approach is to create a separate tenant for hosting Apama rules as they are developed, and replicate any input data required in that tenant.
+Thus, the recommended approach is to create a separate tenant for hosting Apama EPL apps as they are developed, and replicate any input data required in that tenant.
+The CEP rules can continue to run in your production tenant while you develop the new Apama EPL apps.
 To do this, follow these steps:

 - Lock down the CEP custom rules on the existing tenant to prevent change.

 - Make available a new tenant on which Apama has been enabled.

-Manually convert all CEP custom rules from the existing tenant into equivalent Apama EPL apps on the new tenant.
+- Manually convert all old custom rules from the existing tenant into equivalent Apama EPL apps on the new tenant.
+Refer to the rest of this guide, in particular Best practices and guidelines.
+This includes smart rules where the CEL has been modified.